-Comparison of measured concentrations with Atmospheric Dispersion Modeling results
+Comparison of measured concentrations with Atmospheric Dispersion Modelling results

 One of the key results provided by AT& D is the concentration profile along the wind axe.
 Indeed, it allows obtaining a swift estimation of safety distance by cross-referencing the toxic concentration threshold.
 Comparison between simulation results obtained with the three models and experimental concentration data at z=1m along the main wind axis is presented in Figure 6.
 The set of experimental observations correspond to maxima of mean conditional concentration values (red square in Figure 6, in Figure 7 and in Figure 9) observed by sensors for each arc.
 According to definition of previous studies [49,50], these concentrations are determined from the mean of non-zero concentrations during the lifetime of the signal.
 The sensors involved for trial 4 are located on 23, 25 and 25 axes (see Figure 3).
 The corresponding concentration for CFD model (at z=1m) are presented for a rigorous comparison.
 The averaging time roughly corresponds to the exposition time period defined by arrival time and departure time of the cloud.
 SLAB results correspond to concentrations, obtained with an averaging time of 600 s, at a heigh where maxima are obtained (in this case at 0 m < z < 1 m) along the wind axe.